ADVERTISEMENT

 which is which.
 Heh.

-Unfortunately, I don't have any pictures of the finished
+Unfortunately, I don't have any pictures of the actual finished

 guitar.
 Once Roger had put the finishing touches on it, he whisked